c1uc/2025-lab-orientation-bandits/README.md

 1. **Why does UCB outperform ETC?**
 2. **What happens if you change the arm probabilities?**
-3. **How does the optimal m for ETC change with problem parameters?**
-4. **What are the theoretical regret bounds for each algorithm?**

-## 📝 Submission
+## 📝 Completion

-Submit the following files:
+Complete the following:
-1. `main.py` - Your completed implementation
+1. `main.py` - Your algorithm implementations
 2. `result.png` - Generated comparison plot
+3. Experiment with different m values to understand the exploration-exploitation tradeoff

 ---